10 ASEAN players that went to Japan before Chanathip Songkrasin

 Before the professional J-League was established in 1993, there were some Thai players playing in Japan like Wittaya Laohagul, Worawan Chitawanich, and also Natee Thongsukkaew, who arguably had the most success in Japanese football.

 But after Japan decided to establish the now-thriving professional J-League, Japanese football standards was raised to such a high level that it became more and more difficult for ASEAN players to move over.

-But Thailand’s star Chanathip Songkrasin, who joined Consadole Sapporo on loan from SCG Muangthong United, has given hope that there is an increased opportunity for other ASEAN players to play in Japan in the future.
+But Thailand’s star Chanathip Songkrasin, who has joined Consadole Sapporo on loan from SCG Muangthong United, gives hope that there is an increased opportunity for other ASEAN players to play in Japan in the future.

 Here, we present to you a list of ASEAN players who played in Japan previously and how they performed.

 Adul moved from his hometown, Pattalung, to Chulabhorn Science High School Chonburi when he was in senior high school, before going on to join Chonburi FC as an 18-year-old.